scorpido74/azure-docs.nl-nl/articles/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-powershell.md

 ---
-title: Een door de gebruiker toegewezen beheerde identiteit maken, weer geven & verwijderen met behulp van Azure PowerShell-Azure AD
+title: Create, list & delete user-assigned managed identity using Azure PowerShell - Azure AD
-description: Stapsgewijze instructies voor het maken, weer geven en verwijderen van een door de gebruiker toegewezen beheerde identiteit met behulp van Azure PowerShell.
+description: Step by step instructions on how to create, list and delete user-assigned managed identity using Azure PowerShell.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi